-National New Friends Day - History
+History of National New Friends Day

 National New Friends Day seems to have developed out of several existing holidays built around friends and friendship.
 Generally, there are several variations on a theme with National Make a Friend Day on February 11, Friendship Day and International Friendship Day both celebrated annually either on July 30 or August 1.
 However, National New Friends Day, seems to be an internet-generated holiday.
 There’s no actual date of first appearance but there are several related days with interesting origins.
 So, read on.

 All of these days seem to spring out of a promotional effort by Hallmark Cards’ founder, Joyce Hall in the 1920s as a marketing tool to consumers.
 Unfortunately, a skeptical public never really embraced the idea of a friendship day.
 By the 1920s, consumers were influenced by evolving movements in art and film and probably the promotion of friendship was viewed as a bit gimmicky.
 This started a downward spiral for a Friendship Day resulting in little interest in the 1930s.
 By the 1940s, Friendship Day all but disappeared.
 Still, Paraguay initiated World Friendship Day in 1958.
 Everybody needs friends.